habitat-sh/habitat-aspnet-sample/readme.md

 build .
 ```

 This will pull down this repository, enter a Windows habitat studio and build the MySql and ASP.NET Core sample plans.
+Note that both of these packages are also available from the windows based depot if you do not want to build them locally.

+### On Linux

+On linux we can use the mysql plan in core-plans.
+However, Some things like configuration exports have not been added to that plan.
+I used [this PR](https://github.com/habitat-sh/core-plans/pull/449) to build a mysql package and exported that to docker.

 ## Running the application on one machine